molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Once a feature of a website is implemented, it needs to be tested manually.
 The first tester is typically the developer, switching between code editor and browser, adding logic and making the necessary input to test the logic.
 Before committing the code, there is probably a final test.

 These ad hoc tests do not scale.
 They are not exhaustive, not documented, not repeatable and they do not catch regressions.
-A regression is when a change in one part breaks another part.
+A regression is when a change in one part breaks another, seemingly unrelated part.
 For example, improving one feature may accidentally break another feature.

 More importantly, the developer perspective is not as meaningful as the user perspective.